Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 handsolder, as the pads are larger and thus have more capacitance/inductance.
 Maybe 0402 parts on the rest of the board to get more space.

+Add enables to the CAN bus transceivers?
+The chip does not really have an "off" state, it's a "standby" state where it's listening on the bus but cannot transmit.

 # Not going to do